ParagonXIIV/ParagonXIIV/README.md

 Ninja Gaiden Black Decomp

-    Projects is: -- TBD Not Active Warning Received
+    Projects is: -- TBD Not Active

 Ninja Gaiden 2 Decomp

-    Projects are: -- TBD Not Active Warning Received
+    Projects are: -- TBD Not Active